mathscantor/mGDB/README.md

 Reusing the example in [1.1.2](#112-process-name---n----process-name-), instead of stating a process name, you can specify a list of PIDs to hook on.
 <pre>
-root@gerald-ubuntu:/home/gerald/repositories/mGDB# ./start_sessions.sh -l 9473 9105 9443 -s gdb_scripts/debug_example_script.gdb
+root@gerald-ubuntu:/home/gerald/repositories/mGDB# ./mGDB-client start -l 9473 9105 9443 -s gdb_scripts/debug_example_script.gdb

 <span style="color:#7FFF00">[INFO]</span> Debugging Session Mappings (16-10-2023T13-07-32)
 -------------------- | -------------------- | --------------------